Fadi Alsaleem awaiting patent on MEMS technology for soft materials that do sensing and computing

 The new MEMS technology, Alsaleem said, could spur advances in a burgeoning smart building industry – for which Alsaleem and The Durham School of Architectural Engineering and Construction have been on the leading edge, having held the first Smart Building and Internet of Things (SBIoT) workshop in November 2018.

 Alsaleem also said creating a smart material that uses a the new MEMS technology would save lives and cut costs in medical fields by making robotic surgeries minimally invasive.

 “The doctors we’ve talked to say the main issue is the current robots have rigid bodies that can cause additional problems that have to be fixed during the surgery,” Alsaleem said.

 “We’re changing is robot itself, making it soft and controllable.
 It has our sensor and has computing ability and the intelligence to navigate inside the body without touching the important tissues.
 This can lessen the time needed in the operating room and can decrease the recovery time for patients.”

 In addition to working with NUtech Ventures on a patent, Alsaleem is also seeking federal funding for the project and is spreading the gospel of MEMS and the soft materials he’s developing.

-In the past few months, Alsaleem has had articles about MEMS published in three prestigious journals – IEE Explore, Advanced Electronic Materials and Nature Scientific Reports – and is organizing a seminar to be held at the American Society of Mechanical Engineers (ASME) International Design Engineering Technical Conferences & Computers and Information in Engineering (IDETC-CIE) Conference this August in Anaheim, California.
+In the past few months, Alsaleem has had articles about MEMS published in four prestigious journals – IEE Explore, Advanced Electronic Materials, Nature Scientific Reports, and Applied Physics Letters – and is organizing a seminar to be held at the American Society of Mechanical Engineers (ASME) International Design Engineering Technical Conferences & Computers and Information in Engineering (IDETC-CIE) Conference this August in Anaheim, California.